Anthrocon/www/content/news/2025-04-28 Anthrocon 2025 - Pre-convention Reminders/index.md

 ### Dealers, Artists Alley, Art Show

-**Dealers Den:** the Dealers List and Map for Anthrocon 2025 are now available to view on our website!
+**Dealers Den:** The Dealers List and Map for Anthrocon 2025 are now available to view on our website!
 If you’re planning to do some shopping at the con, check out who will be vending so you can plan ahead of time.
 [View the Dealers List and Map](/dealers-list-2025)

 **Artists Alley:** The Anthrocon Artists Alley sign-ups have now closed and results have been sent out to artists selected in the lottery process.
 The Alley will be located in a more centralized location of the Dealers Room this year for more visibility.
 More information and the link to sign up can be found [on our Artists Alley page](/alley).